Claudius: Senate

-Due to the circumstances of his accession, Claudius took great pains to please the Senate.
+Because of the circumstances of his accession, Claudius took great pains to please the Senate.
 During regular sessions, the Emperor sat among the Senate body, speaking in turn.
-When introducing a law, he sat on a bench between the consuls in his position as holder of the power of Tribune (the Emperor could not officially serve as a Tribune of the Plebes as he was a patrician, but it was a power taken by previous rulers).
+When introducing a law, he sat on a bench between the consuls in his position as holder of the power of Tribune, (the Emperor could not officially serve as a Tribune of the Plebes since he was a patrician, but this was a power taken by previous rulers, which he continued).
 He refused to accept all his predecessors' titles (including Imperator) at the beginning of his reign, preferring to earn them in due course.
 He allowed the Senate to issue its own bronze coinage for the first time since Augustus.
-He also put the Imperial provinces of Macedonia and Achaea back under Senate control.
+He also restored the peaceful Imperial provinces of Macedonia and Achaea as senatorial provinces.

 Claudius set about remodeling the Senate into a more efficient, representative body.
 He chided the senators about their reluctance to debate bills introduced by himself, as noted in the fragments of a surviving speech:

 In 47, he assumed the office of censor with Lucius Vitellius, which had been allowed to lapse for some time.
-He struck the names of many senators and equites who no longer met qualifications, but showed respect by allowing them to resign in advance.
-At the same time, he sought to admit eligible men from the provinces.
+He struck out the names of many senators and equites who no longer met qualifications, but showed respect by allowing them to resign in advance.
+At the same time, he sought to admit to the senate eligible men from the provinces.
 The Lyon Tablet preserves his speech on the admittance of Gallic senators, in which he addresses the Senate with reverence but also with criticism for their disdain of these men.
-He even jokes about how the Senate had admitted members from beyond Gallia Narbonensis (Lyons, France), i.e. himself.
+He even joked about how the Senate had admitted members from beyond Gallia Narbonensis (Lyon), i.e. himself.
 He also increased the number of patricians by adding new families to the dwindling number of noble lines.
 Here he followed the precedent of Lucius Junius Brutus and Julius Caesar.

 Nevertheless, many in the Senate remained hostile to Claudius, and many plots were made on his life.
 This hostility carried over into the historical accounts.
 As a result, Claudius reduced the Senate's power for the sake of efficiency.
 The administration of Ostia was turned over to an Imperial procurator after construction of the port.
 Administration of many of the empire's financial concerns was turned over to Imperial appointees and freedmen.
 This led to further resentment and suggestions that these same freedmen were ruling the Emperor.